kiebel/wp-teachpress/trunk/readme.txt

 * image_size = maximum size of an image (default: 0)

 == Changelog ==
+= 2.0.b2 - (14.09.2010) =
+* Bugfix: Fixed a bug in the registration system
+* Bugfix: Fixed style of publication lists
+* Bugfix: Fixed a bug which prevent to delete terms, course types and courses of studies
+* Bugfix: Fixed a bug in the xls export
 = 2.0.b1 - (11.09.2010) =
 * New: BibTeX support (bibtex export, more data fields, more publication types)
 * New: Shortcode "tpsingle" for displaying single publications